jymcheong/ETW-tutorialSet/README.md

 - System programmers looking to pivot into security
 - Product managers/architects designing product capabilities

-This is not a step-by-step ETW tutorial, it is a sharing of practical but advanced notes related ETW beyond audit log collection.
+This is not a step-by-step ETW tutorial, it is a sharing of practical experience & notes related ETW beyond audit log collection.
 I am doing this as a means to clock my CISSP CPEs.